djaden927/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It's mostly useful for getting access to the match data without actually rendering a <Route> .

 1. How would you explain form validation to someone who has never programmed before?

+    It ensures that what the user enters into a form field on a website will be what the website expects it to be.
+If you misread the fields and enter your password into the email field, it will tell you that it is not a valid email and will prompt you to retry.

 1. In 1-2 sentences, define end to end testing.

+    test the usability of a site "journey" can a user get to the site, click on a specific button, have that button do what is expected and then finish what they came to do.

 ## Instructions